Skip to Content

 • 2 teaspoons orange zest

-• 3 tablespoons fresh orange juice, one orange
+• 3 tablespoons orange juice, one orange

 Instructions

-• Add the softened butter, powdered sugar, cardamom powder, and all-purpose flour to a large bowl.
-Use a hand mixer to combine until a crumbly dough forms.
+• Preheat the oven to 325°F (163℃).
+Line a rimmed baking sheet with parchment paper and set it aside.
+In a large bowl, beat the softened butter, powdered sugar, cardamom powder, and all-purpose flour with a hand mixer on low speed until a crumbly dough forms.

 Notes